Is Life’s Abundance Dog food an appropriate diet for Great Danes? Keep reading to hear our life abundance dog food review.

 That means that it’s often sold through a hierarchy of distributors (often breeders) who make a profit on the sale of the food.
 They can also profit by building teams through the recruitment of ‘Field Representatives’.

-Simply put, the promotion of Life’s Abundance dog food is done in a similar way to other MLM brands such as Herbalife, Scentsy, Mary Kay and Advocare.
+Simply put, the promotion of Life’s Abundance dog food is done in a similar way to other MLM brands such as Herbalife, Scentsy, Mary Kay, and Young living Oils.

-Because their ability to profit on this product is directly tied to their ability to sell it to buyers and to recruit other sellers, breeders are greatly motivated to produce more and more puppies to uphold their income stream.
+Because their ability to profit from this product is directly tied to their ability to sell it to buyers and recruit other sellers, breeders are greatly motivated to produce more and more puppies to uphold their income stream.

 More puppies produced = more food sales.